African American Student Development Program

 History

-For more than 30 years, the African American Cultural Center (AACC) has served as an "oasis of cultural wealth" by providing programming and resources that allowed students, faculty, staff and visitors the opportunity to delve into the rich history, folkways, contributions and issues surrounding African American life.
+For more than 30 years, the African American Cultural Center (AACC) has served as an "oasis of cultural wealth" by providing programming and resources that allowed students, faculty, staff and visitors the opportunity to delve into the rich history, folkways, contributions and issues surrounding the lives of African Americans and people of African diaspora.

 In 2007, the AACC along with several other diversity related units were clustered to form the CSD and the AACC was revamped into the AASD.
-Our primary goal is to aid in the recruitment, retention and development of students of African and African American descent and heritage and to assist the university in creating a more welcoming and inclusive environment across campus.
+The primary goal of the AASD Program is to aid in the recruitment, retention and development of students of African and African American descent and heritage and to assist the university in creating a more welcoming and inclusive environment across campus.
 The CSD is a place of inclusion that prides itself on being a catalyst for interaction and discourse.

 Programs and Activities